-With the Brexit deadline on the horizon, we look at some of the areas which could affect the farming community, if not resolved:
+With the Brexit deadline on the horizon at the time of writing, we look at some of the areas which could affect the farming community.

 Will there be an equitable market for the sale of beef and lamb after we leave the EU?